twl8n/esp32-streaming-cam-ota/README.md

 Failed uploading: uploading error: exit status 1
 ```

-Suggest additional param for the compile command:
-`--build-property build.custom_partitions=min_spiffs`

-You probably also need:
-`--build-property upload.maximum_size=3145728`

-where upload.maximum.size is from boards.txt

 Note that the system min_spiffs.csv matches the partitions.csv in the arduino build artifacts folder.
 If your partitions.csv doesn't match min_spiffs.csv, then you aren't using min_spiffs partitioning, and OTA will probably crash.
 Find your build partitions.csv by using the `-v` arg for `arduino-cli compile`, and dig through the verbose output.